billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-### E5.3.2 Flags that protect authentication cookies
+### E5.3.2 Flags That Protect Authentication Cookies

 Cookies have optional flags that the application can set to control how a browser handles them.
 Of these, the 'httpOnly' and 'secure' flags are important to protecting authentication cookies from unauthorized access.